hydrobeam/website/content/tech/emacs_setup.md

 ### Tree-sitter - modern syntax highlighting

 The built-in Emacs syntax highlighting for some languages can be lacking at times.
-Fortunately, thanks to Tree-sitter there's a way to improve it!
+Fortunately, thanks to Tree-sitter there's a way to improve it.

 I'll defer to the [`emacs-tree-sitter`](https://emacs-tree-sitter.github.io/) package for an explanation.
 Essentially, Tree-sitter introduces more performant and robust syntax highlighting which gives you more control over the buffer.
 Not all languages currently have support for tree-sitter parsing (refer to the module docs for more info).
+When it's available, you'll definitely want to use it.

-To enable Tree-sitter support for a supported language, just add the `+tree-sitter` flag to the module.
+To enable Tree-sitter support for a language, just add the `+tree-sitter` flag to the module.

 ### `vterm`- a sweet terminal